mahsasheikh/M01-tool/User Manual.md

 ### **Steps for Getting the 3D Structure:**

 1. **Enter the PDB ID and Chain or UniProt ID:**
-   - You can either use the UniProt API to select the appropriate PDB file and chain, or input them directly into HybGen.
+   - You can either use the UniProt API to select the appropriate PDB file and chain, or input them directly into M01 tool.

 2. **Run the Retrieval Process:**
    - After providing the required IDs, the system will download the 3D structure in `.pdb` format.